PedMan/windows_link_reader/README.md

     - Uses regular expressions to extract the longest valid file path from the ASCII representation of the `.lnk` file.

 3. **OS Notification System**:
-    - Detects the underlying operating system (Linux or MacOS) and notifies the user using an appropriate notification mechanism if there are any errors or issues.
+   - Detects the underlying operating system (Linux or macOS).
+   - On Linux it tries several backends in order: `notify-send`, `zenity`, `kdialog`, `xmessage`.
+   - On macOS it uses `osascript`.
+   - If none are available, it falls back to printing the error in the terminal (`stderr`).

 4. **Path Normalization**:
     - Transforms any Windows-style backslashes in paths (`\`) to UNIX-style forward slashes (`/`), ensuring compatibility with non-Windows systems.